dheller1/lame_pthreads/Cinemo_lame/README.txt

    Non WAV-files will be ignored and invalid files ending in .wav should be skipped.
 Encoding time for all files is measured for an easy performance comparison with different numbers of threads.

+   For a quick first impressions, I made some screenshots for Windows and Linux calls of the program.

   IMPLEMENTATION NOTES